lukethespooka/logos/docs/LogOS-blueprint.md

 ---

-## 10   Immediate Next Steps for Sam
+## 10   Immediate Next Steps for Luke
 1. **Review & tweak** this blueprint – mark any must‑have / nice‑to‑have features.
 2. **Pick backend** (Supabase vs. custom Fastify) for the MVP.
 3. **Run `npx bmad-method install`** inside your project root.